HemendCo/translate_finder/README.md

     "regex": "(\\$t\\(([^}{<>\\n])*\\'\\))",
     // select text after matching with given regex pattern with this starting offset by default is 4 because it starts with `$t('`
     "startingOffset": 4,
-     // select text after matching with given regex pattern with this starting offset by default is -2 because it ends with `')`
+    // select text after matching with given regex pattern with this ending offset by default is -2 because it ends with `')` "endingOffset": -2
-    "endingOffset": -2
 }
 ```